 Coordinated by the global organization Let’s Do It!, World Cleanup Day is a global social action program dedicated to cleaning up our planet.
 Encourage your students to get out there and make the world a little more beautiful!

-Today is the Late registration deadline as well as the deadline for changes or cancellations for the October 1 SAT test date.
+Today is the deadline for international student registration, changes, and cancellations for the October 7 SAT test date.

 First day of autumn